top of page

 • LinkedIn

-Kunoor Chopra, a California attorney, is Co-founder and current VP of Legal Services at Elevate and Cloud Court's CSO.
+Kunoor Chopra, a California attorney, is Co-founder and current VP of Legal Services at Elevate.
 She has transformed the legal industry by creating expert led, software powered solutions that provide effective and efficient options to obtain, manage, and perform legal services.
 Kunoor is a recognized authority in the legal industry on topics related to women in entrepreneurship, diversity and inclusion, legal outsourcing, right sourcing and optimization of legal work.
 She is a Fellow and on the Board of Trustees of the College of Law Practice Management and on the CLOC DEIB Council.
 She also co-chairs the South Asian Bar Association’s LGBTQ+ Section and is on the Advisory Board of World Commerce & Contracting.

 AndyCrowder_edited.jpg